 Students must take at least six semester-length graduate level courses on any topic broadly relevant to microbiology or immunology.
 Students typically complete four courses during their first year in BBSP and the remainder during their second year after joining our program.
-As a large and diverse department, we encourage students to choose classes to meet their educational needs and goals rather than requiring all students to take specific classes.
+As a large and diverse department, we encourage students to choose classes to meet their educational needs and goals and have few requirements for specific classes.
+All students must take the MCRO795 grant writing class in the fall semester of their second year.
 At least two of the six classes must be based on discussion of the primary literature rather than lectures, and at least one of the two literature-based courses must be MCRO710, MCRO711, or MCRO712.
 The topics in MCRO710-712 change each time the class is offered, so the same course number may be repeated for credit.
 The Director of Graduate Studies must approve other literature-based classes to meet our requirement.
-Most Microbiology & Immunology students take the MCRO795 grant writing class in the fall semester of their second year.

 Written Exam: Our written preliminary examination is designed to be both an educational experience and a test.
-We want to evaluate student ideas, so in the spring of the second year students work with faculty members of their choosing to develop ideas for two original research projects on topics distinct from the work in their laboratories.
-Students then have five weeks to write a NIH-style grant proposal on one of the two topics.
-Students are encouraged to discuss their project ideas with anyone, but may not receive any assistance in the actual writing of their proposal.
+We want to evaluate student ideas, so in the spring of the second year students choose a foundation paper from a list supplied by faculty and use it as inspiration for an original research project on a topic distinct from the work in their laboratories.
+Students then write a NIH-style grant proposal before June 1.
+Students are encouraged to discuss their project ideas with anyone except department faculty (so proposals can be graded anonymously), but may not receive any assistance in the actual writing of their proposal.

-Dissertation Committee: Students choose their dissertation committee by the end of fall semester of their third year, and meet with their committee to seek approval of their dissertation research project by March 31st of the third year.
-Thereafter, students must meet with their dissertation committee at least once a year (more often if directed) to discuss their research progress.
+Dissertation Committee: Students choose their dissertation committee by the start of classes of their third year, and meet with their committee to seek approval of their dissertation research project by December 31 of the third year.
+Thereafter, students must meet with their dissertation committee at least once a year (more often if directed) to discuss their research progress and publication plans.
 This meeting is often held in conjunction with the annual student seminar.

-Seminar Requirements: To become broadly familiar with modern microbiology and immunology research, students must attend at least two-thirds of departmental seminars (currently Tuesdays at 9:30 am) and two-thirds of student seminars (currently Mondays at 12:15 pm) every semester.
+Seminar Requirements: To become broadly familiar with modern microbiology and immunology research, students are registered for MCRO701 and must attend at least two-thirds of departmental seminars (currently Tuesdays at 9:30 am) and two-thirds of student seminars (currently Mondays at 12:15 pm) every semester.
 Students in their third year and beyond give a 30-minute talk about their research in the student seminar series each year.